 Despite rumours of a heat wave, autumn is here, and it has us hankering after a hair colour update.
 Whether you want a drastic change or a new-season tweak, there’s an autumn hair colour trend to suit every taste.
 What’s interesting is that advancements in colour technology mean we’re seeing new tones coming to the fore, also thanks to in-salon products like Olaplex, we’re able to push the boundaries of colour experimentation without the risk of damage.
 In short, this autumn the hair colour trends top of the agenda are both seriously creative and downright beautiful.
 Intrigued as to what’s trending?
-We spoke to Zoë Irwin, Wella Professionals UK colour trend expert, who recently won the Creative Talent award at the Creative HEAD awards.
-Keep reading for the five autumn colour trends Irwin is backing…
+We spoke to Zoë Irwin, Wella Professionals UK colour trend expert, and Adam Reed, L’Oréal Professionnel Editorial Ambassador.
+Keep reading for the five autumn colour trends these experts are backing…

 Impart a violet hue onto your hair with this semipermanent colour.

-“There will also be soft tonal plays in hair, which will see a mix of cooler tones with warmer ones put over to create an almost futuristic feel.”
+“There will also be soft tonal plays in hair, which will see a mix of cooler tones with warmer ones put over to create an almost futuristic feel,” she adds.

 “The influence of the ’70s with the tan and brown clothes for autumn/winter means that baked earthy tones and mellow, almost yellow, amber shades are coming through.
-Red hair with soft tones is a big story this season.”
+Red hair with soft tones is a big story this season,” says Irwin.

 Ensure your copper colour stays vibrant with this mask.

 “The ’80s are also a dominant theme for autumn/winter—colour becomes highly pigmented and saturated.
-For the first time in a long time, you’re starting to see purple-reds and ultra-bright, garish, neon-type reds; think damson tones and vibrant, vibrant coppers.”
+For the first time in a long time, you’re starting to see purple-reds and ultra-bright, garish, neon-type reds; think damson tones and vibrant, vibrant coppers,” adds Irwin.

 “Browns are moving to more of smoked-wood effect, so we’re laying more earthy flatter browns and what we are calling a ‘flat amber.’
 Because of this futuristic feel, you get an ash tone that has an amber wash over it.
-Once again, these are new tones that have not been around before, but flat amber is set to be a very dominant colour.”
+Once again, these are new tones that have not been around before, but flat amber is set to be a very dominant colour,” suggests Irwin.

 Ensure your brunette colour looks super shiny by applying a gloss-boosting finishing oil.

 “We’re still exploring the grey palette, taking hair from dark to extremely light and then putting lots of different metallic flat grey and purple green grey tones on top of it.
-For this, the colour is based more towards the ends.”
+For this, the colour is based more towards the ends,” says Irwin.

 Designed for grey hair, this shampoo and conditioner (below) knock out unwanted yellow tones.
 They’ll keep your grey—be it natural or dyed—looking cool, clean and fresh.